 • chronic thrush.

-In accordance with the etiological factor, thrush can be endogenous and exogenous.
-Endogenous thrush is an autoinfection, and exogenous thrush is the result of external infection.
+In accordance with the etiological factor, thrush can be endo- and exogenous.
+Endogenous thrush is an autoinfection, and exogenous thrush is the result of infection from the outside.

-On the basis of the presented classifications, we can conclude that the term "thrush" is the accepted name in everyday life for superficial focal endo- or exogenous candidiasis of acute or chronic course, localized in the genital area or oral cavity.
+Based on the presented classifications, we can conclude that the term “thrush” is a commonly accepted name in everyday life for superficial focal endo- or exogenous candidiasis of an acute or chronic course, localized in the genital area or oral cavity.
 It is incorrect to call other forms of candidiasis thrush.

 What is PMS and what are its symptoms 3

-Thrush or candidal colpitis is the infection of the vagina with the yeast-like Candida fungi.
+Thrush or candidiasis colpitis is a lesion of the vagina by yeast-like fungi Candida.
 The disease occurs mainly in women of reproductive age.
-Candida are part of the permanent microflora of the vulvar mucosa.
-When favorable conditions are created, protozoa begin to actively grow and multiply, causing irritation and inflammation of the reproductive organs.
+Candida is part of the permanent microflora of the vulvar mucosa.
+When favorable conditions are created, protozoa begin to actively grow and reproduce, causing irritation and inflammation of the reproductive organs.

 Vaginal candidiasis is most often diagnosed when the immune system is weakened.
-The provoking factors can be:
+Provoking factors may include:

 • concomitant diseases of internal organs;